ALBATROS-Experiment/sparrow-albatros/docs/gateware-design.md

 ![image](https://github.com/user-attachments/assets/81af2f1e-c9aa-4a68-b5d5-fb50447d2e5a)

-## On board Correlator
-The signal splits into another path after the FFT into an on-chip correlator.
-This design targets the Sparrow board which only has two ADC inputs (known colloquially as 'pol0' and 'pol1').
+## On-board correlator
+The signal path branches after the FFT.
+In the previous section we looked at re-quantization, data selection, and UDP packetizing, here we look at the second branch down-stream of the FFT: the on board correlator (OBC).
+The OBC computes the auto and cross correlations of the two digital signals it has access to.
 The power in each pol is computed with a simple accumulator.
 Real and imaginary components of the cross correlation are similarly calculated.
 The result is dumped periodically into addressable BRAM registers `pol00`, `pol11`, `pol01r`, `pol01i`.
 ![image](https://github.com/user-attachments/assets/b76d2983-9580-4acd-8d1c-ef4f29060695)

+### Correlator accumulator book-keeping
+It's important to do some book-keeping to make sure the correlator BRAMs won't overflow.
+If the signal is `U37_36` and the accumulator BRAM is `U64_35` then we can only accumulate `2^28` samples samples (per channel), in seconds the accumulator BRAM fills up in `2^28*4096/250e6 = 4398` seconds, which is over an hour.
+We will never want to accumulate more than a few seconds.

+However, the calculus changes if we implement FFT bit-growth to avoid doing a full shift schedule.
+If we grow the data by one bit on every FFT butterfly stage we're eating up 12 bits, which means that it becomes logically possible for the accumulator BRAMs to overflow after only one second, which is unacceptable.
+This means we either have to grow our BRAMs or do something to reduce the bit depth of these numbers.

 ## User read/writeable registers
 We make use of all named addressable registers in this design so it's worth knowing what each of them does.
 (The left-pointing pentagonal tags mean *goto* and are paired with right-pointing ones of the same name.)